quisquous/cactbot/docs/LogGuide.md

 - often vague (the attack misses)
 - can change spelling at the whim of SquareEnix

-Instead, the recommendation is to base your triggers on ACT log lines that are not type `00`.
+Instead, the recommendation is to base your triggers on ACT log lines that are not type `0x00`.
-Prefer using `1A` "gains the effect" message instead of `00` "suffers the effect" messages.
-Prefer using the `14` "starts using" instead of `00` "readies" or "begins casting".
+Prefer using [NetworkBuff](#line26) line instead of "suffers the effect" game log lines.
+Prefer using the [NetworkStartsCasting](#line20) "starts using" line instead of the "readies" or "begins casting" game log lines.

 At the moment, there are some cases where you must use game log lines, such as sealing and unsealing of zones, or boss rp text for phase transitions.

 Note:
-There are examples where `14` "starts using" lines show up after the corresponding `00` "readies" line, but it is on the order of tens of milliseconds and does not consistently show up first.
+There are examples where [NetworkStartsCasting](#line20) lines show up after the corresponding `00` "readies" line, but it is on the order of tens of milliseconds and does not consistently show up first.
-`15` "ability" lines always seem to show up before the `00` "uses" lines.
+[NetworkAbility](#line21) lines always seem to show up before the `00` "uses" lines.

 <a name="line01"></a>